ia-toki/tcframe/README.md

 }
 ```

-The above program will output:
+The above program, when run, will output:

 ```
 Generating test cases...